Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Design

-, wherein, $x^i_{adv}$ is an adversarial example which originally belongs to class $i$. $N_i$ is the number of examples in the class $i$. $F(x^i_{adv})$ is an output confidence vector from the model. $p_i$ yields the expectation of the confidence of an example in $i$ being classified into other classes.
-Therefore, for each pair of classes, $p_i$ indicates how vulnerable is the learnt data manifold between them.
+, wherein, $x^i_{adv}$ is an adversarial example which originally belongs to class $i$. $N_i$ is the number of adversarial examples in the class $i$. $F(x^i_{adv})$ is an output confidence vector from model $F$. $p_i$ yields the expectation of the confidence of an example in $i$ being classified into other classes.
+Therefore, for each pair of classes, $p_i$ indicates how vulnerable is the learned decision boundary between them.
+An empirical evaluation is included in Section \ref{cmap}.